lm2-poly/RodiCS/paper/paper.md

 # Acknowledgements

-The authors acknowledge the financial support from the Simulation-Based Engineering Science (SBES) program, funded through the CREATE grant of the National Sciences and Engineering Research Council of Canada (NSERC) as well as Discovery RGPIN-2019-07072.
+The authors acknowledge the financial support from the Simulation-Based Engineering Science (SBES) program, funded through the CREATE grant of the National Sciences and Engineering Research Council of Canada (NSERC), as well as from Discovery RGPIN-2019-07072.

 # References